 Here are some benefits of working from home:

-- Worker have a better work-life balance
+- Workers have a better work-life balance

 One of the most common questions our clients ask is: How do I balance work and life?
 New research shows that remote work has a lot to offer in the work-life balance department.
 We will look at why remote work is better for the long-term personal development of employees, why it has a positive effect on the quality of life for remote workers, and the benefits of a remote workforce in terms of productivity, health, and happiness.
 They also found that people who had put an effort into creating a dedicated workspace such as building office sheds were able to balance their lives either better by providing a great mental division between work and home.

 - Less stress in commuting